tianer2820/SimpleRPG-on-DE1SoC-ECE243FinalProject/README.md

 ### On desktop
 This program includes a simple SDL terminal so you can test it on laptops.
 You can install the SDL2 lib and build it with cmake.

 On linux, you can just install SDL2 lib with package manager and build directly with cmake.
-On Windows and Mac, you will need to modify the top level `CMakeLists.txt` to indecate where you lib is installed.
+On Windows and Mac, you will need to modify the top level `CMakeLists.txt` to indicate where you lib is installed.

 ### On DE1Soc
 Open the `src/proj.amp` with the Monitor program and compile and upload to the board.
 If that does not work, try creating a new project and add all .c files (except those with sdl in their name, i.e. screen_server_sdl.c etc ) to the project.